Japan fourth-quarter capex points to upward revision to GDP but outlook weak

 The data will be used to calculate revised gross domestic product figures, which are due for release on March 8.

-A preliminary estimate released last month showed Japan's economy expanded an annualized 1.4 percent in the fourth quarter, bouncing back from a string of natural disasters that disrupted factory production.
+A preliminary estimate released last month showed Japan's economy expanded an annualised 1.4 percent in the fourth quarter, bouncing back from a string of natural disasters that disrupted factory production.

 Economists worry that growth will weaken in the first half of this year after separate data showed output fell by the most in a year and exports fell the most in more than two years in January due to the U.S.-China trade war.

-"Growth should be revised up in the fourth quarter, but spending on semiconductor manufacturing equipment and heavy machinery is slowing globally," said Hiroaki Muto, chief economist at Tokai Tokyo Research Center.
+"Growth should be revised up in the fourth quarter, but spending on semiconductor manufacturing equipment and heavy machinery is slowing globally," said Hiroaki Muto, chief economist at Tokai Tokyo Research Centre.

 "In addition, Japan's electronics sector has entered an inventory adjustment cycle.
 These factors will slow growth in the first and second quarter."